illyfrancis/scribble/docs/draft.md

 Ideal middle ground is the hybrid of the two approaches where the solution maintains the state in persistent store with higher throughput without consuming too much memory (whilst take advantage of the multiple CPUs / multi-cores ???
 Leave in ???).

+???
+TODO  - do not read below this line, work in progress ???

+***

 ??? key items

 * VUS Ref Id generation